steveclay/cli/service-connection.md

 ## Logging in to the CLI with a private endpoint
 {: #cli-private-login}

-You can log-in to either a private endpoint for Classic or for VPC.
-To login using Classic infrastructure, use the following command to [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) to a private endpoint by using the CLI:
+You can log in to either a private endpoint for Classic or for VPC.
+To log in using Classic infrastructure, use the following command to [log in](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login) to a private endpoint by using the CLI:

 ```
 ibmcloud login -a private.cloud.ibm.com